MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 The App Center SDK uses swizzling to improve its integration by forwarding itself some of the application delegate's methods calls.
 Method swizzling is a way to change the implementation of methods at runtime.
 If for any reason you don't want to use swizzling (e.g. because of a specific policy) then you can disable this forwarding for all App Center services by following the steps below:

 1. Open the project's **Info.plist** file.
 2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
-This will disable application delegate forwarding for all App Center services.
+This disables application delegate forwarding for all App Center services.
 3. Add the `openURL` callback in the project's `AppDelegate` file.

 ```objc